New Computer Buying Guide

 Should I buy a PC or a Mac?

 There is a somewhat simple answer to this question.
 If you've been using a Mac or PC for years and have no problems with your current situation, why change?
 Macs have made enormous progress in recent years in appealing to college students and home users, while PC's have continued their success in the business world and have enormous usage numbers in homes.
 We have many Mac users on campus, and even more PC users.
 Both camps get by just fine and realistically it's the software on the computer that is going to make the difference.
-Buying a Mac will not limit you at Niagara, although we recommend buying Office 2010 for Mac (coming soon!).
+Buying a Mac will not limit you at Niagara.

 What specs should I look for?

-At this point, these are the minimum specs you should look for in a computer.
-Anything better than the specs listed below is fine.
-Again, these are the minimum specs.
+At this point, these are the minimum specs you should look for in a computer (higher specs are fine!).

-- 4GB Memory (this is the minimum you'd want for Windows 7)
+- 8GB Memory (this is the minimum you would want for Windows 10)

-- 160GB Hard drive (if you store a lot of music and movies, you may want something higher)
+- 160GB Hard drive (if you store a lot of music and movies, you may want more more space).
+We advise an SSD drive when possible.
+Provides a large boost in performance and reliability.

 - 3-year warranty: We can't stress this enough.
 You want to be covered in case things go wrong (and they can!)